priyanshi99/Blog/README.md

 # Blog
 A web application that allows user to login, create and read blogs/articles.

-TECH STACK USED:
+# TECHNICAL STACK
 1. React and redux for frontend
 2. Springboot for backend
 3. MongoDB for database